-- 37. (1) A legal practitioner, juristic entity or Legal Aid South Africa may only charge fees in respect of legal services as - - (a) are in accordance with the fee structure as determined in the rules - - (i) by the Transitional Council; or - (ii) after the date referred to in section 121(4), by the Council, taking into account- - (aa) the importance, significance and complexity of the legal services required; - (bb) the volume of work required and time spent in respect of services rendered; - (cc) the financial implications of the matter at hand; and - (dd) the qualifications and professional expertise of the legal practitioner concerned; or - (b) may be determined in law. - (2) The provisions of subsection (1) do not preclude a legal practitioner, juristic entity or Legal Aid South Africa from entering into a contingency fee arrangement as provided for in the Contingency Fees Act, 1997 (Act No. 66 of 1997). - (3) The Council may make rules regarding the setting and collection of fees by legal practitioners.
+- 39. (1) A legal practitioner, juristic entity or justice centre may charge such fees as may be determined in law in respect of legal services provided by them as is commensurate with- - (a) the importance, significance and complexity of the legal services required; - (b) the volume of work required and time spent in respect of services rendered; - (c) the financial implications of the matter at hand; and - (d) the qualifications and professional expertise of the legal practitioner concerned. - (2) The provisions of subsection (1) do not preclude a legal practitioner, juristic entity or justice centre from entering into a contingency fee arrangement as provided for in the Contingency Fees Act, 1997 (Act No. 66 of 1997). - (3) The Council may make rules regarding the setting and collection of fees by legal practitioners.